Child’s Eyes

 _______

 As well as introducing new possibilities into my existing practice, the act of producing sculptures after student drawings meant affirming their expressions.
-Amid all that I had imparted to them about the value scale and spatial relationships, about the interaction of colors and lines, I didn’t want it to be lost on any of them that they already possessed the spirit with in themselves to create art that is worthy of our attention.
-I gave each student their sculpted portrait, which I hope will serve as a reminder to them as they mature, moving from instinct to knowledge, that so much of what they seek they already have.
+Amid all that I had imparted to them about the value scale and spatial relationships, about the interaction of colors and lines, I didn’t want it to be lost on any of them that they already possessed the spirit with in themselves to create art that is worthy of attention.
+At the close of the residency period, I gave each student their sculpted portrait, meeting them in-person for the first time at their local library in Queens.
+I hope these sculptures will serve as a reminder to students as they grow up, moving from instinct to knowledge, that so much of what they seek they already have.

 A final aspect of this project involved building the alcoves to house some of the portraits.
-I thought of these, in part, as a sculptural answer to the space of the page in which students situated their drawings/paintings of their faces and upper bodies.
-These alcoves also recalled the Zoom squares through which I these encountered students -- the difference being that while the Zoom squares feel incidental, the alcoves, with their arched tops and facades incised with patterns, lend the portraits within them a certain reverence.
+I conceived of these, in part, as a sculptural answer to the space of the page in which students situated their drawings/paintings of their faces and upper bodies.
+These alcoves also recalled the Zoom squares through which I these encountered students.
+Yet while the Zoom squares feel incidental, the alcoves, with their arched tops and facades incised with patterns, lend the portraits within them a certain reverence.

 These sculptures were exhibited as part of the ProjectArt NYC Virtual Show, “Inspired: Communal Creative Works” as well as part of a house show in collaboration with a friend, the musician Miles Hewitt.
 The sculptures were shared and handed off to the many of the students at Forest Hills Library in Queens, NY, in mid-June, 2022.